yarkhinephyo/15-445-database-systems-notes/23 - Distributed OLAP.md

 **Snowflake schema (More common now)**: Dimension Tables are normalized into more than one dimensions.

-Snowflake schemas take up less storage space but incur consistency violations.
+Snowflake schemas take up less storage space (with less redundant information) but incur consistency violations.
 Snowflake schemas may require more joins for a query.

 ![](images/Pasted%20image%2020221129120330.png)

 **Join data from different partitions**

 <u>Push model</u> - Send the query to the node which contains the data.
 Perform as much filtering as possible first.
+More common in a shared nothing system.

 ![](images/Pasted%20image%2020221129121906.png)

 <u>Pull model</u> - Bring the data to the node executing the query.
+More common for a shared disk system.

  ![](images/Pasted%20image%2020221129121852.png)

 **Long running OLAP crash**

  For shared-nothing DBMSs, as soon as a node goes down, the query is aborted.